Documents to download

 Any full member of the 6 programs can be a member of a TAC committee.

 Ideally, the program director or co-director is present at your TAC, in addition to the 2 regular members; if unavailable, he or she has to designate a substitute among the committee members who will report to the program director.
+An external expert is encouraged but not obligatory.

 If one or more of your committee members come from afar (>4h of train travel), they may attend via videoconference (see UNIGE policy on reducing air travel, also available in English).
 Videoconferences are also allowed for members who cannot physically attend for other reasons.